 Please welcome these new CAV sponsors and liaisons:

-This year’s CAV Spring workshop, was held 29-30 April 2013 at the Nittany Lion Inn, featuring:
+This year’s CAV Spring workshop will be held Tuesday and Wednesday, 29-30 April 2014, at the Nittany Lion Inn, featuring:

 - Talks from our 8 CAV technical groups, 7 international liaisons, and some of our new and old sponsors.
-Visit our workshops page to view/download the presentations.
+A preliminary agenda is available here.

-- A one day short course on flow noise, given by Drs.
-Philip Morris and Timothy Brungart.
+- A one day short course on Vibration and Noise Control, given by Marty Alexander of Bruel and Kjaer, on 1 May 2014.

 George Lesieutre, head of the Penn State Department of Aerospace Engineering, directs the CAV.